mz0121coder/codewars/README.md

 ## About

-My solutions to katas I have completed.
+My solutions to most of the katas I have completed.

-I created this repository to track my progress and write cleaner, more efficient code.
+I created this repository to track my progress and write cleaner, more efficient code & readable code.